The Ultimate Home Appraisal Checklist

-They’ll also look for any features that would bolster its value (e.g. an inground pool).
+They'll also look for any exterior features that would boost its value (e.g. an inground pool).

 Inside your home, an appraiser will confirm the numbers of bedrooms and bathrooms in your house.
 The same goes for windows and closets.
 Although it won't contribute to the square footage of your home, they'll inspect your garage, as well.

 They will also take note of all of your appliances and verify they're all in working condition.

 An appraiser will consider any upgrades you've made, too, whether it's to something like a built-in appliance or your entire basement.

 Your Home Appraisal Checklist

 The most important items on any home appraisal checklist are those that require repairs.
 If at all possible, you will want to make those fixes before you list your house for sale, so you can price it higher.

 “Appraisers often value houses in $500 increments, so if there's a repair over $500 that can or should be made, do it.
 Fix leaky faucets, broken windows and cracked ceilings.”

 Renovations that hide your home's age can be a wise investment, too.
 Replacing old carpet or outdated amenities might improve your appraiser's opinion.

 Most importantly, make sure your house conforms to this home appraisal checklist: